 Ingredients for Ginger Tea

-Making your own ginger tea from scratch isn’t too much work at all.
+To enjoy the benefits of ginger tea, simply make your own – making ginger tea from scratch is super easy.
 For one cup of tea, you will need:

 - 1 cup of boiling water